 Rebecca is a UK visual artist with a (BA) Honours in Fine Art Mixed Media from the University of Westminster.

 With a practice that spans moving images, photography, installation, and illustration, Rebecca explores the complexities of the relationship between societies growing disconnection to the natural world and the capitalist system we live in, and how this affects mental health and the future of our planet.

-The subjects of technology, artificial imitations, experiences within nature, and cultural products feature strongly in Rebecca's moving image work with water playing the main character.
+The subjects of technology, Simulacra, experiences within nature, and cultural products feature strongly in Rebecca's moving image work with water and the surrounding nature playing the main character.

 Water also participates in her photography alongside other subjects found in nature, with a focus on how the reflections alter with changes in weather and light source.

 Rebecca has recently been researching the links between the Anthropocene and the impact our capitalist system has had on our world and is starting to pursue this closely in some of her latest moving images.

 At this point, she is working towards building a creative project called Disconnect, a direct link to her practice to help educate others of the importance of changing our perception of our natural world and how we interact with it, in hopes we can start to rebuild the positive connection.